nordic-institute/X-Road-Security-Server-sidecar/README.md

 ### 1.8 Finnish settings
   To install the Security Server sidecar in a local development environment with Finnish settings, modify the image build in the setup_security_server_sidecar.sh changing the path "sidecar/Dockerfile" to "sidecar/fi/Dockerfile"

+### 1.9 Optimize Sidecar Container
+For optimize the container purpose we can enable the docker BuildKit, this will enable higher performance in docker builds and caching possibility to decrease build times and increase productivity.
+For enabling the Buildkit edit or add the `/etc/docker/daemon.json `file adding:
+`{ "features": { "buildkit": true } }`

 ## 2 Security Server Sidecar Initial Configuration

 ### 2.1 Reference Data